 Mark of touch: An imaginary line in the field of play at right angles to the touchline through the place where the ball is thrown in.
-The mark of touch cannot be within five metres of a goal line.
+The mark of touch cannot be within five metres of a try line.

-Match officials: Those who control the game, usually consisting of a referee and two assistant referees or touch judges but may also include a television match official and, in sevens, two in-goal judges.
+Match officials: Those who control the game, usually consisting of a referee and two assistant referees or touch judges but may also include a television match official, a time-keeper, foul play review officer, and/or independent match day doctor, and, in sevens, two in-goal judges...